Max Bygraves: Honours

 In 1982, Bygraves was made an Officer of the Order of the British Empire (OBE).

 Personal life

 Bygraves married WAAF sergeant Gladys "Blossom" Murray in 1942.
 The couple had three children.
 Bygraves also had three other children from extramarital affairs.

-On 9 August 1974, Bygraves became stuck on a cliff near his house in Westbourne, Bournemouth, when a kite flown by his grandson Michael became trapped beneath the edge of the cliff.
-He suffered friction burns on his hands and was in shock when police and firefighters helped him to safety.
+On 9 August 1974, Bygraves became trapped on a cliff-face near his house in Westbourne, Bournemouth, while attempting to retrieve a kite flown by his grandson which had become stuck beneath the edge of the cliff.
+Bygraves suffered friction burns on his hands and was in shock when police and firefighters helped him to safety.
 In 1999, Bygraves underwent treatment for an ear disorder, having cancelled a number of performances on his doctor's advice.

 He and Blossom Bygraves moved from Bournemouth to Queensland, Australia, in 2008.
-She died there in 2011 at the age of 88.
+She died there in 2011 at the age of 89.

 Death

 Bygraves was diagnosed with Alzheimer's disease in 2010, and he died from complications of this illness at his daughter's home in Hope Island, Queensland, Australia on the evening of 31 August 2012.